ooni/backend/docs/ooni-uuid.md

 It's nice to have int64 identifier having 32 bits allocated for `time_t` as an unique identifier of every measurement collected.
 It has to respect following constraints and corner-cases:

 - int64 fits into postgres fixed-width native type unlike larger fields
+- some "namespace" spearation is needed to distinguish pipeline-backfilled OOIDs from collector-stamped OOIDs during rollout of stamping collector
 - max number of measurements per report file is 1000003 (20 bits) for 2014-11-22/20141122T040940Z-US-AS1968-tcp_connect-no_report_id-0.1.0-probe.yaml (top5 is 1000003, 65007, 41889, 40875, 30949)
 - max number of measurements per report file in 2018-01-01 … 2018-06-15 time window is ~5000
 - client may have wrong wall-clock date, e.g. [2018-06-02 13:05:08](https://api.ooni.io/files/download/2018-06-03/20180802T130309Z-LY-AS37284-ndt-20180602T130508Z_AS37284_Vl7cO6V33OkYBoJgQL403dM2L4arYk7WEAeiPizIW6au6aVfV5-0.2.0-probe.json) reports `test_start_time` fro2018-08-02 13:03:09 from future and [2017-11-13 15:13:05](https://api.ooni.io/files/download/2017-11-14/20031106T094115Z-IQ-AS50710-ndt-20171113T151305Z_AS50710_beuliHbl2zzV3F05or7NIt4ynhZFUCCOjKf1okz1zTov3lvLJU-0.2.0-probe.json) reports from past 2003-11-06 09:41:15.